MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/clients/sdk/ccm_softwarebase-client-wmi-class.md

 ---
-description: Learn how to use the CCM_SoftwareBase class to represent the base class for management entities like software updates, applications and more.
+description: "Learn how to use the CCM_SoftwareBase class to represent the base class for management entities like software updates, applications and more."
 title: "CCM_SoftwareBase Class"
 titleSuffix: "Configuration Manager"
 ms.date: "09/20/2016"